ayrainn/laptop-cooler-by-ayrainn/README.md

 ## Printing sequence

-All four big pieces should be printed facing down meaning faces that are supposed to touch the laptop should be touching the printing bed while printing.
-Do not print the cheese like pieces in different orientation.
-(I know 11 hour print time and 80 gram support is scary) Big pieces are designed to interlock with each other but there is no added tolerance as my test prints showed it works best that way.
+Print the pieces in the orientation seen in the pictures attached.
+Big pieces are designed to interlock with each other but there is no added tolerance as my test prints showed it works best that way.
 If you don't have access to precise 3d printer you may want to add some tolerance to the connection points or try to sand down the connection points if it doesn't fit.